-- 2. Asset management is a fast-growing sector within the financial services industry.
+- 2. Asset management is a services industry.
 While Hong Kong has established itself as a premier international asset management centre, our asset management industry is mostly related to fund distribution and marketing activities.
 To keep our competitive edge and enable the industry to continue to develop and grow, we need to strengthen Hong Kong's role in the manufacturing and management of funds.
 More importantly, we need to encourage the domiciliation of funds in Hong Kong.
 This is because fund creation activities will drive demand for professional services such as fund management and investment advice, as well as legal, accounting, fund administration and other ancillary services, in addition to sales and marketing. - 3.
 The introduction of the OFC regime is a key initiative to help diversify Hong Kong's fund domiciliation platform and build up our fund manufacturing capabilities.
-In June 2016, the Legislative Council ("LegCo") enacted the Securities and Futures (Amendment) Ordinance
+In June 2016, the Legislative Council ("LegCo") enacted the Securities and Futures (Amendment) Ordinance 2016 to provide a legal framework for the OFC structure in Hong Kong.
+With the introduction of this new form of investment fund vehicle,